msande231/msande231.github.io/syllabus.markdown

 - Fortunato, Flammini, Menczer, and Vespignani (2006) "Topical interests and the mitigation of search engine bias," PNAS.
 - Goel, Broder, Gabrilovich, Pang (2010) "Anatomy of the long tail: ordinary people with extraordinary tastes," WSDM.
 - Brynjolfsson, Hu, Simester (2011) "Goodbye pareto principle, hello long tail: The effect of search costs on the concentration of product sales," Management Science.
+- White & Horvitz (2015) "Belief Dynamics and Biases in Web Search," ACM Transactions on Information Systems.

 ## Week 5 -- Feed algorithms ##
 **Tues 10/24 & Thurs 10/26**